Mathews-Tom/CogniBench/overview.md

 * **D. Post-processing & Aggregation:**
   * **Function:** Refines and aggregates the raw evaluation results.
   * **Sub-Tasks:**
     * *Final Answer Verification:* Compare the `Model Final Answer` (extracted from the model's response text during Preprocessing) with the ground-truth `final_answer` (ingested from human annotations).
-This result strongly informs the `Results/Formulae` L1 score but is also a critical standalone metric.
+This result strongly informs the `Results Formulae` L1 score but is also a critical standalone metric.
-    * *Consistency Checks (Optional):* Implement checks, e.g., if `Results/Formulae` is 'No' due to final answer mismatch, ensure justification aligns.
+    * *Consistency Checks (Optional):* Implement checks, e.g., if `Results Formulae` is 'No' due to final answer mismatch, ensure justification aligns.
 Could involve rule-based checks or even another LLM call for self-consistency review.
     * *Score Aggregation:* Calculate summary statistics if needed (e.g., total L1 'Yes' count).
 Determine an overall PASS/FAIL based on predefined rules (e.g., requires 'Yes' on all L1 parameters, or specific combinations).
 The reference doc suggests *any* 'No' results in overall failure for that component.
     * *Human Review Flags:* Identify evaluations that might need human review (e.g., low confidence scores from the LLM if available, inconsistent justifications, borderline cases, failure to parse LLM output).
 * **E. Output Generation:**